Atlas of plant and animal histology

 3. CELL MEMBRANE

-Traveling through the extracellular matrix toward the cell, the first cell structure to run into is the plasma membrane.
-This is a vital element for the cell.
+During the journey through the extracellular matrix toward the cell, the first cell structure to run into is the plasma membrane.
+It is a vital element for the cell.
 Cells die several seconds after the plasma membrane integrity is lost.
-Cell membranes are physical barriers, but, as we will see later, perform many other functions.
-Plasma membrane separates the intracellular environment from the external one.
-In eukaryotes, and some prokaryotes, there are also internal membranes that form organelles, separating the interior of the organelle from the rest of the cytoplasm.
+The cell membranes are physical barriers that separate the outer environment from the intracellular one.
+In eukaryotes, and some prokaryotes, there are also internal membranes that form organelles, separating the lumen of the organelle from the rest of the cytoplasm.
+Cell membranes are also platforms for proteins to carry out an outstanding amount of biochemical processes and molecular interactions that cells need to live and perform their functions.

 1. Composition and structure

-Components and structure.
-Membranes are made up of lipids, proteins and carbohydrates.
-The structure, organization, as well as physical properties of membranes, mostly rely on amphiphilic lipids, i.e., those having hydrophilic and hydrophobic parts.
-Lipids are arranged as a bilayer with their hydrophobic part in the middle, which is made up of fatty acid chains trying to avoid a hydrophilic environment, and their hydrophilic part in contact with water (Figure 1).
+Cell membranes are made up of lipids, proteins and carbohydrates.
+The structure, organization, as well as physical properties of membranes, largely rely on amphiphilic lipids, i.e., those having hydrophilic and hydrophobic parts.
+Lipids are arranged as a bilayer with their hydrophobic parts in the inner part, which is made up of fatty acid chains trying to avoid a hydrophilic environment, and their hydrophilic parts in contact with water (Figure 1).
 All cell membranes have proteins.
 There are transmembrane proteins with sequences of hydrophobic amino acids located among the lipid fatty chains and two hydrophilic domains, each in one of the membrane surfaces.
-Proteins anchored to one monolayer of the membrane are also found, as well as others bound to lipids.
+Proteins anchored to one monolayer of the membrane are also found, as well as others chemically bound to lipids or to fatty acids.
+There are also proteins transiently associated to the cell membrane surfaces by electrical forces.
 Carbohydrates are not abundant in all cell membranes, particularly in intracellular membranes.
 The amount of carbohydrates is higher in the external monolayer of plasma membrane, where they are chemically bound to lipids and proteins.

 Plasma membrane

 Figure 1.
 Drawing that shows the organization of the plasma membrane according to the fluid mosaic model of Singer and Nicolson (1972).
 Membranes show a lipidic bilayer structure with lateral heterogeneity.
 Some lipids associate to form more dense areas known as lipidic domains.
 In these domains, some proteins are included more frequently by electrochemical affinity.
-Cholesterol is located among the fatty acid chains, close to hydrophilic heads of the lipids.
-Transmembrane proteins communicate extracellular (upper part of the figure) and intracellular environments (lower part of the figure).
-Carbohydrates are found in the outer monolayer of the cell membrane forming the so-called glycocalyx.
-In this figure, the interactions of cell membrane molecules with cytoskeleton and with extracellular matrix are not depicted (Modified from Edidin, 2003: Nicolson, 2014).
+Cholesterol is located among the fatty acid chains, close to hydrophilic heads of the other lipids.
+Transmembrane proteins communicate the extracellular (upper part of the figure) and intracellular environments (lower part of the figure).
+Carbohydrates are found in the outer surface of the cell membrane, forming the so-called glycocalyx.
+In this figure, the interactions of cell membrane molecules with the cytoskeleton and with the extracellular matrix are not depicted (Modified from Edidin, 2003: Nicolson, 2014).

 Cell membrane models